Emergency Room Bills are Unaffordable

 Today, there are many who are proposing that the government force hospitals to openly forewarn potential patients of their rates.
 As of yet, however, these initiatives remain in the planning stages.

-Talk to a Tampa & St. Petersburg Medical Malpractice Attorney
+Talk to a St. Petersburg & St. Petersburg Medical Malpractice Attorney

-The Tampa attorneys at the office of Masterson, Hoag & Smith hold negligent doctors and hospitals accountable for the injuries they cause.
+The St. Petersburg attorneys at the office of Masterson & Hoag, P.A. hold negligent doctors and hospitals accountable for the injuries they cause.
 If you’ve been injured by your doctor or hospital, give us a call or talk to us online to schedule a free consultation.